 How do I know what size ring I have?

-How to measure the ring size
+How do I measure the ring size?

-4. determine your ring size.
-Determine your ring size by comparing the inside diameter with the appropriate circumference in our international ring size chart or by multiplying by the number 3.14.
-For example, if you measured an inside diameter of 16 mm, you will get a result of 50.24 mm (16 x 3.14) and can therefore order rings in size 50.
-If you do not want to measure the inner diameter of the ring with our ring size chart , you can measure it yourself with a ruler.
+1. download our ring size guide.
+Please note that it is very important to print it at the correct paper size.
+Print it to 100% and make sure the page scaling is set to "None" in your print dialog box.
+Place the ring over the circles indicated in the ring sizing guide .
+3. Read the inner diameter of the circle that best fits the size of the ring.
+4. Determine your ring size by comparing the inside diameters to the appropriate circumference in our international ring size chart or by multiplying by the number 3.14.
+If you have an inside diameter, for example, that of the ring, multiply by the number 3.14.
+For example, if you measured an inner diameter of 16 mm, you will get a result of 50.24 mm (16 x 3.14) and can order rings in size 50.
+If you do not want to measure the inner diameter of the ring with our ring size chart , you can also measure it yourself with a ruler.